v-gabriel/testing-restful-booker-platform/README.md

 **Surefire reports**

-Surefire reports are generated automatically by running the following command in IDE terminal (using CTRL + ENTER)
+Surefire reports are generated automatically after running the tests in the IDE terminal (using CTRL + ENTER):

     mvn test